rettk/calculator/client/designnotes.md

 TO DO
-- = button
+- (BUG) math doesn't compute totals for 2 digit numbers., something's wrong, but * and / works.
+Seems to be using second or consecutive digits ruins the +/- math on equals()
-- +/- button
+- +/- button.
+Only the first digit computes and affects the total, but not consecutive digits.
 - 0,+,/,* buttons can't be first text input by keyboard, but - and . can
-- show previouscalcs answer if calc incomplete
+- (optional) show previouscalcs answer if calc incomplete
 - make it look nice

 ADVANCED TO DO (If Time)